Sudipta-dhar/Student_Database_Management_System/README.md

 # Student_Database_Management_System
-Here's a professional README draft for your GitHub project:

----

-# School Management System

 Welcome to the **School Management System** project, a comprehensive and interactive Java-based application designed for managing school administration efficiently.
 This project encompasses features for handling students, teachers, courses, and administrative tasks with a modern, intuitive interface.